 EH: Layering rugs of different sizes and colors is a way to add instant texture and visual interest to a room.
 I know most people think of rugs as an investment, but they don't have to be.
 Target has a collection of global-inspired rugs that feel fresh for spring, make a statement, and are relatively affordable.

 If you don't have the space, or the thought of mixing rugs intimidates you, then try the same concept with Target's new pillow collections.
 Remember to differ pattern and scale while keeping it tonal so it doesn't get too busy.

 MD: What are your favorite colors to work with?

 EH: Since spring is all about bringing the outdoors in, right now I like working green accents throughout a space.
 A few of my favorites include this green planter, this banana leaf throw pillow, and this watercolor palm leaf print.

-MD: What is a next big trend you're inspired by and see others bringing home in 2017/18?
+MD: What is a next big trend you're inspired by and see others bringing home?

 EH: I have loved midcentury home design for as long as I can remember, but lately I've found myself drawn to pieces with more of a modern influence, too.
 I can't foresee myself ever going full-fledged modern in my own home because it's just not my aesthetic, but I love a little touch here and there.